fadymas/File-Compression-Utility/README.md

-Here’s a professional and concise `README.md` file for your file compression utility project, inspired by the provided code.
-It explains the purpose, features, usage, and technical details of the project without directly copying the code.

----

 # File Compression Utility

 A Python-based file compression and decompression tool using **Huffman Coding**.
 This utility allows users to compress files into a binary format and decompress them back to their original form.
 It features a user-friendly GUI built with `customtkinter` for easy interaction.